Tagcod3r/Country_Capital-Quiz/README.md

 - **Backend:**
   - **Node.js**: JavaScript runtime environment.
   - **Express.js**: Web application framework for Node.js to handle routing.
-  - **PostgreSql**: A powerful, open-source relational database used during the development phase for efficiently storing and managing structured country-capital data.
+  - **PostgreSql**: A powerful, open-source relational database used during the development phase for efficiently storing and managing country-capital data.
   - **Firestore**: A real-time NoSQL database used in the deployment phase for dynamic and scalable storage of country-capital data.

 - **Deployment:**